rcotter/graphql-federated-dotnet-rest/ProductsService/README.md

        ```

 ## Stitch Them Together
 Notice that products have references to companies.
-If our app needs to work with a company's products
+If our app needs to work with a company's products,
 two REST or two GraphQL calls are required and then some painful merging of the two responses.

 Happily we can use GraphQL Federation and its stitching.
 As a client we can get what we want without